Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Transaction fees are relatively standard

-Fattmerchant is set up a lot like many of the payment processors.
+Stax by Fattmerchant is set up a lot like many of the payment processors.
 As you increase your monthly fee, your transaction fees go down.
 They offer Omni, which is where you’ll do your invoicing, payments, and reporting.
 The service is incredibly user-friendly, great for beginners, and it comes included with your monthly fee.

 The processor accepts all major cards, including ACH, invoicing, Text2Pay, and more.
 Same day funding is available, and you get a free iOS and Android POS app and Bluetooth card readers that you can use on the go.